-ROBERTE CE SOIR and THE REVOCATION OF THE EDICT OF NANTES by Pierre Klossowski
+An Analysis of ROBERTE CE SOIR and THE REVOCATION OF THE EDICT OF NANTES (Pierre Klossowski) by Joseph Suglia

-Roberte Ce Soir: Who is Roberte?
-To her nephew, Antoine, she is an austere and sexually prepossessing older sister.
+Roberte ce soir: Who is Roberte?
+To her nephew, Antoine, she is an austere and prepossessing older sister.
 To her husband, Octave, she is an infuriatingly beguiling hostess.
-To any guest who traverses the threshold of their home, she is an open receptacle for virility—strangely inaccessible and accessible at once.
-But Roberte is nothing, strictly speaking, in herself: she is a ceaselessly multiplying play of masks.
+To any guest who traverses the threshold of their home, she is an open receptacle for virility–strangely inaccessible and accessible at once.
+But Roberte is nothing, strictly speaking, in herself: She is a ceaselessly multiplying play of masks.
 Her self-multiplications enlarge infinitely.
-Purely mutative, purely transformative—who is she, really, in herself?
+Purely mutative, purely transformative—who is she, really, in herself, if not a series of duplicates?
 To every man she encounters, she is the replica of his desires.

 The Revocation of the Edict of Nantes revokes every hypothesis that might be imposed on Roberte, Klossowski’s muse and God.
 Like a tableau vivant (a living painting, a human sculpture), she dangles silently in space.

-In these absolutely remarkable books, theological digressions (the spirit) and eroticism (the body) dovetail into a seamless flow of language.
+In both of these absolutely remarkable books, theological digressions and eroticism dovetail into a seamless flow of language.
 Together, they form a metaphysics of the flesh.

 Klossowski, my neighbor.